bcgov/smk/docs/installation.md

     > smk help

 You should see the help information for `smk-cli`.
+If you don't and are using Windows, then it's likely your npm folder (`%APPDATA%\npm`) is not part of the system PATH variable.
+The simplest way to add it is with via the [Control Panel](https://www.computerhope.com/issues/ch000549.htm).
+After adding the npm folder to path, `smk help` should work.

+### Creating a project
 Change to the a directory where you keep your projects, and create a new SMK application (change `my-new-app` to whatever you like).

     > cd projects